Meltcap/workshop_17-11/examples Finnhub/02-specify.md

 • A short history of the last few AI-generated advice entries, including at least:
   – symbol,
   – timestamp,
-  – a short summary label (e.g. “optimistisch”, “voorzichtig”, etc., if available from the AI output or derived heuristically).
+  – a short summary label (e.g. "optimistisch", "voorzichtig", etc., if available from the AI output or derived heuristically).

-Provides a simple way to reset stored data (e.g. a “Reset app” or “Wis gegevens” button that clears relevant localStorage keys and resets the UI).
+Provides a simple way to reset stored data (e.g. a "Reset app" or "Wis gegevens" button that clears relevant localStorage keys and resets the UI).

 Non-goals / Out of scope for this feature:
 • No authentication, user accounts, or server-side persistence.
 • No portfolio management, orders, or realistic trading simulation.
-• No historical data or charts (Finnhub free tier limitation).
+• No historical data or financial metrics dashboard (Finnhub free tier limitation).
+• No complex chart interactions or historical price charts.
 • No advanced AI features such as multi-turn chat, tools, or retrieval-augmented generation.
 • No additional external APIs beyond Finnhub (for quotes) and LiteLLM proxy (for AI text).
 • No back-end proxy for APIs in this Level 1 version.